Paris cathedral Mass comforts Kentucky students after Louvre heist interrupts class trip - The Record Newspaper

-(OSV News) — Participating in Mass together at the beautiful Notre Dame Cathedral in Paris brought comfort and peace to the students and chaperones from Trinity High School after being present during the historic Oct.
+(OSV News) — Participating in Mass together at Notre Dame Cathedral in Paris brought comfort and peace to the students and chaperones from Whitesville, Kentucky’s Trinity High School after being present during the Oct.
 19 jewel heist from the Louvre just hours earlier.

-“This was our last day” of the school’s Traveling Classroom trip to Europe, said Emily Hernandez, principal of Trinity High School in Whitesville, Kentucky, who was one of the three adult chaperones who led the group of 20 sophomores, juniors and seniors.
+“This was our last day” of the school’s Traveling Classroom trip to Europe, said Emily Hernandez, principal of the school in the Diocese of Owensboro, who was one of the three adult chaperones who led the group of 20 sophomores, juniors and seniors.

 Traveling Classroom, launched by the late Father Richard Powers in 1999, is a program at Trinity that introduces students to the wider world outside Kentucky by visiting countries across the globe.
 Prior to the trip, which is held over fall break, the students spend a year studying and learning about the countries they will visit.